kugogt/University_Projects/README.md

 # University_Projects
-Repository of my university projects carried out during my master's degree in Data Science at the University of Milano-Bicocca
+Repository of my university projects carried out during my master's degree in Data Science at the University of Milano-Bicocca.